OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_board_vendors.md

 ### Templates ###

 The core sources for PIM interfaces are in the [ofs\_plat\_if/src/rtl/ifc\_classes/](../src/rtl/ifc_classes/) tree.
 The tree is organized by top-level PIM classes (host\_chan, local\_mem, etc.) and, below those, by native interfaces.
 The PIM generator script copies only the top-level class and native interface pairs specified by a platform-specific .ini file.
-Multiple native interfaces under a given top-level class are, from an AFU's perspective, functionally equivalent mappings to the same module names and semantics.
+From an AFU's perspective, multiple native interfaces under a given top-level class are functionally equivalent mappings to the same module names and semantics.
 This selection of the proper, platform-specific, shim is the core PIM mechanism for achieving AFU portability.

 Another key to portability is a shim naming convention.
 All shims are named: